China snapped up nearly a third of NZ exports in 2019

-China's hunger for New Zealand food means nearly a third of total exports are now snapped up by the Asian nation and - thanks to the African swine fever outbreak - it was the top market for kiwi beef in 2019.
+China's hunger for New Zealand food means nearly a third of total exports are now snapped up by the Asian nation and - thanks to the African swine fever outbreak - it was the top market for Kiwi beef in 2019.

 Exports to China jumped 21 per cent to $16.7 billion in the 12 months to December and now make up 28 per cent of the total value of exports versus 24 per cent in the prior year.